4 Pieces of advice from professional photographer

 “Don’t panic about making it as a photographer.
 Just keep true to yourself and keep shooting,” Rachell said.

-For more great advice from Rachell, make sure to join us live on 24th March, where Karl and Rachell will be discussing everything portrait photography related, as well as taking your questions live.
+For more great advice from Rachell, make sure to join us live for her guest interview, where she and Karl will be discussing everything portrait photography related, as well as taking your questions live.

 You can also learn more about portrait photography in our wide range of classes, which cover everything from studio lighting theory to creative one light portrait setups and even business headshots.
 View our full range of classes here.